VincentLu91/react-gan/README.md

-# React App to record, transcribe, save, and summarize spoken words
+# React App to generate images using StyleGAN

 YouTube: https://youtu.be/m5-yscMbjCw